BennyZhang-Codes/DataStitching/README.md

-# HighOrderMRI.jl
+# Data stitching for dynamic field monitoring

 [![CI](https://github.com/BennyZhang-Codes/HighOrderMRI.jl/actions/workflows/CI.yml/badge.svg)](https://github.com/BennyZhang-Codes/HighOrderMRI.jl/actions/workflows/CI.yml) [![Documentation](https://github.com/BennyZhang-Codes/HighOrderMRI.jl/actions/workflows/Documentation.yml/badge.svg)](https://github.com/BennyZhang-Codes/HighOrderMRI.jl/actions/workflows/Documentation.yml)

 This is a Julia toolbox for MR simulation and reconstruction that can incorporate dynamic field changes associated with the gradients throughout the sequence.
 This is an extension of [KomaMRI.jl](https://github.com/JuliaHealth/KomaMRI.jl) (a Julia package for highly efficient MR simulations) and [MRIReco.jl](https://github.com/MagneticResonanceImaging/MRIReco.jl) (a Julia package for MRI reconstruction).

-For MRI image reconstruction with field dynamics, we have built an extended signal encoding operator `HighOrderOp` to construct the signal equation. `HighOrderOp` inherits from `AbstractLinearOperator` in [LinearOperators.jl](https://github.com/JuliaSmoothOptimizers/LinearOperators.jl).
-Then, image reconstruction problem can be solved using algorithms from [RegularizedLeastSquares.jl](https://github.com/JuliaImageRecon/RegularizedLeastSquares.jl).
+For MRI image reconstruction with field dynamics, we have developed a module `HighOrderMRI.jl` where an extended signal encoding operator `HighOrderOp` is implemented to construct the signal equation.
+The operator `HighOrderOp` inherits from `AbstractLinearOperator` in [LinearOperators.jl](https://github.com/JuliaSmoothOptimizers/LinearOperators.jl).
+The image reconstruction problem can be solved using any algorithms from [RegularizedLeastSquares.jl](https://github.com/JuliaImageRecon/RegularizedLeastSquares.jl).

-If you use the toolbox, please consider citing the following abstracts:
+If you use the toolbox, please consider citing the following paper:

-[1] Zhang, Z., Auerbach, E. J., Bratch, A., Grant, A. N., Zhuo, Y., He, S., Chen, L., Ugurbil, K., Wu, X. "A stitching method for dynamic field monitoring using NMR probes", 2024 ISMRM, Singapore

-[2] Zhang, J., Zuo, Z., Xue, R.,  Zhuo, Y., Cushing, C., Bratch, A., Auerbach, E. J., Grant, A. N., Ugurbil, K., Wu, X., Zhang, Z. "A stitching method for dynamic field monitoring using NMR probes: validation in simulation and human experiments", 2025 ISMRM, Hawaii
+Jinyuan Zhang, Zihao Zhang*, Zhentao Zuo, Rong Xue, Yan Zhuo, Cameron Cushing, Alexander Bratch, Edward Auerbach, Andrea Grant, Jing An, Kamil Ugurbil, Xiaoping Wu.
+"Data stitching for dynamic field monitoring with NMR probes", MRM, submitted.

 ## Features